 When we argue about the law we frequently deploy normative arguments.
-Sometimes our normative arguments appeal directly to our intuitions about particular cases; sometimes we rely on general theories (e.g., welfarism or Locke's social contract theory).
+Sometimes our normative arguments appeal directly to our intuitions (or considered judgments) about particular cases; sometimes we rely on general theories (e.g., welfarism or Locke's social contract theory).
 This leads to the question: how can we justify our normative judgments and theories?
 One answer to this question is provided by the idea of "reflective equilibrium," strongly associated with the work of John Rawls.
 We could take our intuitions about particular cases and test them against our moral general beliefs, e.g., moral principles or theories--and vice versa.
 Through a process of revision and reflection, we could aim for a consistent set of beliefs--where our judgments about particular cases were consistent with a coherent set of general principles.
 We can call this point of repose, "reflective equilibrium."

 This entry is in the Legal Theory Lexicon provides a short introduction to the idea of reflective equilibrium for law students (especially first-year students) with an interest in legal theory.
 Although the primary emphasis will be on the role of reflective equilibrium in normative legal theory, we will also investigate reflective equilibrium as a method for legal reasoning.